openstack-charmers/openstack-on-lxd/README.md

 lxc launch ubuntu-daily:xenial
 ```

-This should result in a running container you can exec into:
+This should result in a running container you can exec into and back out of:

 ```
-lxc exec <container-name> bash
+lxc exec <container-name> bash exit
 ```

 ### LXD profile for Juju